aspose-words-cloud/aspose-words-cloud-docs/words/release-notes/2022/22-10/_index.md

 ## Words Cloud Changes

 - Removed the deprecated `FlatOpcXmlMappingOnly` save option
-- Added support for `PdfSaveOptions.CacheHeaderFooterShapes` save option
+- Added support for the `PdfSaveOptions.CacheHeaderFooterShapes` save option
 - Implemented the ability to set a custom `StartingNumber` in InsertPageNumbers API
 - Added EMF format support for ConvertDocument API
 - A new implementation of the `AppendDocumentOnline` method